TorchSSL/TorchSSL/README.md

 ## News and Updates

+*17/08/2022*
+ - TorchSSL (this repo) is no longer maintained and updated. **We have created/updated a more comprehensive codebase and benchmark for Semi-Supervised Learning - [USB](https://github.com/microsoft/Semi-supervised-learning)**.
+It is built upon TorchSSL but more flexible to use and more extensiable, containing datasets spanning Computer Vision, Natural Language Processing, and Audio Processing.

 *15/02/2021*

 - The logs and model weights are shared!
 We notice that some model weights are missing.
 We will try to upload the missing model weights in the future.